dlstreamer/dlstreamer/samples/gstreamer/gst_launch/gvaattachroi/README.md

 ## Model

 The sample use YOLOv8s model from Ultralytics.
-The instructions assume Intel® DL Streamer framework is installed on the local system along with Intel® OpenVINO™ model downloader and converter tools, as described here: [Tutorial](https://dlstreamer.github.io/get_started/tutorial.html#tutorial-setup).
+The instructions assume DL Streamer framework is installed on the local system along with Intel® OpenVINO™ model downloader and converter tools, as described here: [Tutorial](https://dlstreamer.github.io/get_started/tutorial.html#tutorial-setup).

 For yolov8s model it is also necessary to install the ultralytics python package: